PsiLupan/MakeLobbiesGreatAgain/README.md

 ## HOW TO INSTALL AND USE:
 **System Requirements:**
 * Latest Java Runtime https://java.com/en/download/
-* Npcap from https://nmap.org/npcap/ and tick "Install Npcap in WinPcap API-compatible Mode" during installation
+* Npcap from https://nmap.org/npcap/ and tick "Install Npcap in WinPcap API-compatible Mode" during installation (For advanced users: Add %SystemRoot%\System32\Npcap\ to PATH instead.)

 Simply double double click on the MLGA.jar file to run